 Your trust just goes out the window and you click off.
 It’s like: “get me out of here.”

-Next thing you know you find the item you want and you check out with ease.
-It seemed so natural and you start to feel excited about receiving your order.
+Next thing you know, you find the item you want and you check out with ease.
+It seemed so natural, and you felt excited about receiving your order.

-Both of those experiences are very different, with the latter business you can tell they value their website is an asset.
+Both experiences are very different, with the latter business you can tell they value their website is an asset.

 They invested the time to make sure their message feels right to their ideal customer and that the site design and operations flow nicely.